Škoda 30.5 cm /45 K10: History

-The 30.5 cm /45 was developed and built by Škoda at the Pilsen works beginning in 1908 as the primary armament for the last class of pre-dreadnought battleships produced for the Austro-Hungarian Navy known as the Radetzky-class.
+The 30.5 cm /45 was developed and built by Škoda at the Plzeň works beginning in 1908 as the primary armament for the last class of pre-dreadnought battleships produced for the Austro-Hungarian Navy known as the Radetzky-class.
 The three Radetzky-class ships were armed with one twin gun turret fore and aft.
 The later Škoda 30.5 cm /45 K10 were the primary armament for the last class of four dreadnought battleships produced for the Austro-Hungarian Navy known as the Tegetthoff-class.
 The Tegetthoff-class having two superfiring triple gun turrets fore and aft.
 After World War I the SMS Tegetthoff, SMS Erzherzog Franz Ferdinand, SMS Radetzky and SMS Zrinyi were ceded to Italy as war reparations.
 The four ships being scrapped in Italy between 1920 and 1926.
 The guns salvaged by the Italians were known as Cannon 305/42.

 Construction

-A total of sixty-five guns were built by Skoda.
+A total of sixty-five guns were built by Škoda.
 The first thirteen were for the Radetzky-class, while the last fifty-two guns were for the Tegetthoff-class.
 Only the Tegetthoff-class carried the K10 guns.
 The K10 differing from the earlier guns by having a 5 cm longer firing chamber to accommodate a larger propellant charge.
 Otherwise weights, dimensions and ballistic performance for the two series of guns were very similar.
 Both guns used Krupp horizontal sliding breech blocks with separate loading metallic cased charges and projectiles.
 Unlike other large naval guns of the time which used separate loading bagged charges and ammunition, the 30.5 cm /45 used separate loading ammunition with charges inside of a brass cartridge case to provide obturation.